TaitoUnited/taito-cli/README.md

         my-script.sql
       util/
         my-util.sh
+      my-command.bats
       my-command.sh
+      env-apply#post.bats
       env-apply#post.sh
+      env-apply#pre.bats
       env-apply#pre.sh
       help.txt
       README.md
       trouble.txt
     ```

-3. Optionally you can also add pre and post hooks to your plugin.
+4. Optionally you can also add pre and post hooks to your plugin.
 These will be called before and after any other commands despite the command name.
 Exit with code 0 if execution should be continued, code 1 if handler encountered an error and code 2 if everything went ok, but execution should not be continued nevertheless.
 See npm plugin as an example.

     ```
     my-plugin/